mats-create/wordplay/README.md

-# wordplay
+# Wordplay
-Cross-stitch patterns for football words, terms and exclamations
+Cross-stitch patterns for football words, terms and exclamations.
+A Nutmeg&Needle project.